 - More accurate in terms of casting

-A spin casting reel or a spincaster reel has a covered spool and a button to switch between free-wheeling and locked spool.
-These reels are very easy to use and widely used for practice and learning how to use a fishing reel.
+A spin casting reel or a spincast reel has a covered spool and a button to switch between free-wheeling and locked spool.
+Spincast reels are very easy to use and widely used for practice and learning how to use a fishing reel.

 There is a downside, however.
 Spin casting reels are beginner reels only.
 Their small size won’t help you catch bigger fish and are a sucker for seawater fishing.